markfguerra/GLWallpaperService/readme-contribute.md

 ###Set up the Android SDK

-To set up the Android SDK for this project
+Set up the Android SDK for this project.
+If you downloaded the Eclipse ADT Bundle from Google, you can skip this step.

 * In the menu, go to Eclipse->Preferences.
 Go to the Android section.
 * Give it the location of your Android SDK folder.
 Give it a minute to figure things out.